pmjones/adr/README.md

 ### Separated Presentation

 There are hints of ADR, espeically the _Responder_ element, in [Separated Presentation](http://martinfowler.com/eaaDev/SeparatedPresentation.html).
-Although the article is well worth reading, Separated Presentation sounds more like a meta-pattern that describes the general concern of separating data from presentatinon, not a specific approach to doing so.
+Although the article is well worth reading, Separated Presentation sounds more like a meta-pattern that describes the general concern of separating data from presentation, not a specific approach to doing so.

 ## Examples of MVC vs ADR